 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Post-doctoral fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) IV.B.1.a).(1) Post-doctoral fellows must demonstrate competence in: IV.B.1.a).(1).(a) compassion, integrity, and respect for others; IV.B.1.a).(1).(b) responsiveness to patient care needs that supersedes self-interest; IV.B.1.a).(1).(c) cultural humility; (Core) IV.B.1.a).(1).(d) respect for patient privacy and autonomy; (Core) IV.B.1.a).(1).(e) accountability to patients, society, and the profession; (Core) IV.B.1.a).(1).(f) respect and responsiveness to diverse patient populations, including but not limited to diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; (Core)

-IV.B.1.a).(1).(g) ability to recognize and develop a plan for one's own personal and professional well-being; and, appropriately disclosing and addressing IV.B.1.a).(1).(h) conflict or duality of interest.
+The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professional ism al fellows must demonstrate a commitment to ism and an adherence to ethical principles.
+(Core) IV.B.1.a).(1) Post-o in: doctoral fellows must demonstrate competence IV.B.1.a).(1).(a) compassion, integrity, and respect for others; IV.B.1.a).(1).(b) responsiveness to patient care needs that supersedes self-interest; IV.B.1.a).(1).(c) cultural humility; (Core) IV.B.1.a).(1).(d) respect for patient privacy and autonomy; (Core) IV.B.1.a).(1).(e) accountability to patients, society, and the profession; (Core) IV.B.1.a).(1).(f) respect and responsiveness to diverse patient populations, including but not limited to diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; (Core) IV.B.1.a).(1).(g) ability to recognize and develop a plan for one's own personal and professional well-being; and, (Core) IV.B.1.a).(1).(h) appropriately disclosing and addressing conflict or duality of interest.
 (Core)